makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

   * [ ]  Target Contract is included in the ChainLog
   * [ ]  Test Coverage is comprehensive
 * [ ] SubDAO Actions
-  * [ ] No SubDao contract being interacted with is authed on a core contract like vat, etc. (script this eventually)
+  * [ ] No SubDAO contract being interacted with is authed on a core contract like vat, etc. (script this eventually)
   * [ ] SubDAO contract licensing and optimizations do not matter (not strictly)
-  * [ ] SubDao contracts and all libraries / dependencies are verified (Blocking if not true)
+  * [ ] SubDAO contracts and all libraries / dependencies are verified (Blocking if not true)
   * [ ] Upgradable SubDAO contracts
     * [ ] Any upgradable contracts have the `PAUSE_PROXY` as their `admin` (i.e. the party that can upgrade)
-      * [ ] Any upgradable SubDao contracts with an `admin` that is not `PAUSE_PROXY` are not authed on any core contracts (Blocking)
+      * [ ] Any upgradable SubDAO contracts with an `admin` that is not `PAUSE_PROXY` are not authed on any core contracts (Blocking)
-  * [ ] All SubDao content addresses (i.e. provided contract addresses or EOAs) are present in the exec sheet and are correct
+  * [ ] All SubDAO content addresses (i.e. provided contract addresses or EOAs) are present in the exec sheet and are correct
-  * [ ] SubDao actions match exec sheet (only where inline with main spell code) and do not affect core contracts
+  * [ ] SubDAO actions match exec sheet (only where inline with main spell code) and do not affect core contracts
   * [ ] Core contract knock-on actions (such as offboarding or setting DC to 0) are present in the exec and match the code
   * [ ] External calls for SubDAO content are NOT delegate call
   * [ ] TBD: Code does not behave untoward within the scope of Maker Core Contracts (e.g. up to funnels, etc. This is future work)